How to Control Emotional Binge Eating

 We can misunderstand our signalling systems or switch them off temporarily because of binge eating.
 So we feel hunger instead of recognising feelings.
 Again mindfulness can help.
 You can begin by noticing situations you encounter and seeing if you can name a feeling or emotion before you reach for food and ask yourself, is this hunger or something else?

-There is only one way to turn things around that’s to balance your day and to deal with underlying stress that you may have.
+There is only one way to turn things around and that’s to balance your day and to deal with underlying stress that you may have.
 Obviously enough quality sleep is essential too.
 If work or study is causing you to feel this way, do reach out and seek support.

 Over and over again I see clients who feel hooked on sugar.
 Notice what foods you crave and what foods make you feel out of control.
 Sugar is everywhere, natural or hidden in foods, it does not matter to the mind.
 The mind loves it and wants more.
 I have found only one way to work with this and that’s a reduction plan and to learn your tolerance levels.
 Do check the labels, carbs as sugar is still sugar content.